scrapinghub/scrapy-frontera/README.rst

 If requests read from frontier doesn't already have an errback defined, the scheduler will automatically assign the consumer spider `errback` method, if it exists, to them.
 This is specially useful when consumer spider is not the same as the producer one.

-An advanced tutorial is available at `shub-workflow Tutorial <https://github.com/scrapinghub/shub-workflow/wiki/Basic-Tutorial>`_
+An integrated tutorial is available at `shub-workflow Tutorial <https://github.com/scrapinghub/shub-workflow/wiki/Basic-Tutorial>`_